shaielc/jupyter-utility-widgets/README.md

-# jupyter-utility-widgets
+# python-utility

-Seeing I have been using a few widgets "patterns" over and over, I have decided to share and package them in a convenient project.
+Seeing I have been using a few "patterns" over and over, I have decided to share and package them in a convenient project.

 ## Installation